aspen-cloud/triplit/packages/db/README.md

    }
    ```

-   Triplit DB queries support several filter operations.
+   TriplitDB queries support several filter operations.
 Read the docs for our [client](https://www.triplit.dev/docs/queries) for more information.

 # How it works

-Under the hood, Triplit DB utilizes a timestamped [Triple Store](https://en.wikipedia.org/wiki/Triplestore) to support efficiently merging changes from multiple sources whether that’s multiple writers or multiple storage layers.
+Under the hood, TriplitDB utilizes a timestamped [Triple Store](https://en.wikipedia.org/wiki/Triplestore) to support efficiently merging changes from multiple sources whether that’s multiple writers or multiple storage layers.
 Each object that’s inserted is decomposed into a EAV triple of Entity (ID), Attribute (path in the object), and a Value.
 Each triple is stored with a [Lamport Timestamp](https://en.wikipedia.org/wiki/Lamport_timestamp) and treated as a [Last Writer Wins Register (LWW)](https://www.notion.so/You-probably-don-t-need-text-CRDTs-dce9cf7a42b64726893b3d69cd9070c3?pvs=21).
-To support multiple storage backends, Triplit DB uses [Tuple Database](https://github.com/ccorcos/tuple-database/) as a generic querying interface and transaction manager.
+To support its tuple based storage system, TriplitDB uses [Tuple Database](https://github.com/ccorcos/tuple-database/) as a generic querying interface and transaction manager.

 # Documentation

-For more information and examples of the TriplitDB in action, please refer to the official Triplit documentation.
-For the features listed below, the client exposes the same API as the underlying Triplit DB.
+For more information and examples of TriplitDB in action, please refer to the official [Triplit documentation](https://wwww.triplit.dev/docs).
+For the features listed below, the client exposes the same API as TriplitDB.

 - [Queries](https://www.triplit.dev/docs/queries)
 - [Mutations](https://www.triplit.dev/docs/mutations)